apanchenko/jani/backlog.md

 ## Done

+- to setup feature per channel:
+  - /r to update channel admins
+  - private /mychannels command to list and select channel
 - use compose and mongo
 - performance monitoring separated in peano lib
 - filter documents in private messages